Zaldana/BrewIQ/CUSTOMIZATION_FEATURES.md

 ## Notes

-- The app defaults to showing the first 6 methods if no preferences exist
+- The app defaults to showing the first 9 methods if no preferences exist
 - Custom ratios take precedence over default ratios
 - Hario V60, Chemex, and Kalita Wave all use the same ratios as Pour Over
 - Method order in the enum prioritizes most popular methods first
+- The app now includes a splash screen on launch
+- Main calculator view fits on a single screen without scrolling